kualta/site/posts/parochial-problems.md

 ![/images/parochial-problems/hedging-bets.png](/images/parochial-problems/hedging-bets.png)

-5. Pehaps I'm using the word parochial a little bit too much in my conversations.
+5. Perhaps I'm using the word parochial a little bit too much in my conversations.
 I blame _David Deutsch and [The Beginning of Infinity](https://en.wikipedia.org/wiki/The_Beginning_of_Infinity)_ for that.

 The accelerationist score of this post is **1.0x**, I think things are going as fast as they should.
 Humanity will solve the problems in the order that would seem the most important to them.